reallyasi9/ZipStreams.jl/README.md

 open("archive.zip") do io
     zs = zipsource(io)
-    f = nextfile(zs) # the first file in the archive, or nothing if there are no files archived
+    f = next_file(zs) # the first file in the archive, or nothing if there are no files archived
     # ...
-    f = nextfile(zs) # the next file in the archive, or nothing if there was only one file
+    f = next_file(zs) # the next file in the archive, or nothing if there was only one file
     # ...
 end
 ```